asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

 Events and Gauges
 -----------------

-A "gauge" in FnordMetric is basically a bucket that stoes a numerical value.
+A "gauge" in FnordMetric is basically a bucket that stores a numerical value.
 It has has two
 dimensions: time and value.
-Each gauge is identified by a uniqe key (for example "number_of_singups_per_minute").
+Each gauge is identified by a uniqe key (for example `number_of_singups_per_minute`).
 The value of a gauge is periodically aggregated and persisted into redis.

-Gauges can be used in different modes: They can act as simple counters with an increment and a decrement operation, but you can also use them to record the mean / average or the max/min value.
+Gauges can be used in different modes: They can act as simple counters with an increment and a decrement operation, but you can also use them to record the mean/average or the max/min value.

 An Event is a piece of input data that is sent to FnordMetric through one of the various sources.
-These events are JSON objects (arbitrary hashmaps) with almost no contraints on the schema.
+These events are JSON objects (arbitrary associative maps) with almost no contraints on the schema.
 A event may look like this:

     { "_type": "sale", "product_id": 534221, "purchase_value": 2999 }